Racketeering , Fraud, Bankruptcy, Breach of Contract

 In 1989 the Universal Life Church (Modesto) filed for Chapter 11 Bankruptcy while claiming that they were not required to pay income taxes on their salary, file tax returns, or prepare financial statements for the government:

-Federal, and State investigators, uncovered that the Hensley family had amassed a considerable fortune of cash reserves and property via its Universal Life Church scam:
+Federal, and State investigators, uncovered that the Hensley family had amassed a considerable fortune of cash reserves and property via its Universal Life Church scam.
+What you see below is a document of the family’s real estate holdings.
+They are another piece of vast corruption within their ranks.

 In addition to these assets, the Hensley’s held over half a million dollars in interest payments and cash in various banks: